stakewise/v3-operator/README.md

 #### Option 3.
 Use Kubernetes helm chart

-You can use [Oracle V3 helm chart](https://github.com/stakewise/helm-charts/tree/main/charts/v3-oracle) to host operator in Kubernetes
+You can use [Operator V3 helm chart](https://github.com/stakewise/helm-charts/tree/main/charts/v3-operator) to host operator in Kubernetes

 #### Option 4.
 Build from source